C-reactive protein (CRP) – Adon Health Skip to content

 • increased likelihood of atherosclerosis and heart attack

-• Insulin resistance and type 2 diabetes
+• insulin resistance and type 2 diabetes

-• Physical wasting due to testosterone deficiency
+• physical wasting in testosterone deficiency

-• reduced muscular performance and mental fatigue
+• reduced muscular performance and mental exhaustion

 What symptoms can occur with elevated CRP?

-• Fatigue and reduced resilience
+• fatigue and reduced resilience

 • increased susceptibility to infection

-• Decline in performance during training or everyday life
+• decline in performance during training or everyday life

 How is CRP measured?

-• Standard CRP : A value > 3 mg/l is considered elevated
+• Standard CRP: A value > 3 mg/L is considered elevated.

 What helps with elevated CRP?

-Inflammation can be effectively influenced through lifestyle:
+Inflammation can be significantly influenced by lifestyle:

 • Regular exercise (endurance training, strength training) to inhibit chronic inflammatory processes

-• Stress reduction and a good night's sleep
+• Stress reduction and good night's sleep

-• Weight loss in cases of obesity
+• Weight reduction in case of overweight

-• Supplements such as Omega-3, Curcumin, Vitamin D, Zinc (after consultation with laboratory analysis)
+• Supplements such as omega-3, curcumin, vitamin D, zinc (after consultation with laboratory analysis)

-What should men pay attention to?
+What should men be aware of?

 Conclusion